apache/tvm/docs/dev/relay_add_op.rst

 - Arity (number of arguments)
 - Names and descriptions for positional arguments
-- Support level (1 indicating an internal intrinsic, higher numbers indicating operators that are not as integral to the framework or are supported externally)
+- Support level (1 indicates an internal intrinsic; higher numbers indicate less integral or externally supported operators)
 - A type relation for the operator

 The below example is from ``binary.cc`` and uses a broadcasting